-IsMCMSupported A Boolean function which returns true if the player can invoke a managed copy server, otherwise it must return false.
-If the player is designed to support a managed copy machine, but none is available, it must return false.
-InvokeMCM A function which invokes a managed copy machine, if one is supported by the player.
+IsMCMSupported A Boolean function which returns true if the player can invoke a Managed Copy Machine, otherwise it shall return false.
+If the player is designed to support a Managed Copy Machine, but none is available, it shall return false.
+InvokeMCM A function which invokes a Managed Copy Machine, if one is supported by the player.

 The precise syntax of these APIs is format specific and will be defined in the format specific books of this specification.
 The general functions are as listed here.
-All AACS Licensed Players must support the equivalent of the IsMCMSupported call.
+All AACS Licensed Players shall support the equivalent of the IsMCMSupported call.
 Support for the InvokeMCM call is only required for Licensed Players that also contain an MCM.
 The menuing system is format specific and is defined in the format specific books of the specification.
 The scripts that implement the menuing system shall not call the InvokeMCM function if the IsMCMSupported call returns false.

-The MCM may also be activated as a standalone application and is not required to be integrated with the menuing system on the media.
+The MCM may also be activated as a stand-alone application and is not required to be integrated with the menuing system on the media.